What is NICE and how does it work?

 There are slightly different processes in Scotland and Northern Ireland.

+SIGN develop evidence based guidelines on how particular conditions, including cancer, should be treated.
 This network includes patients and their carers, health professionals and other professionals involved in caring for people, such as social workers and managers.
-SIGN aims to improve the quality of health care for people in Scotland by making sure everyone gets the same, good standard of care.

 The Department of Health, Social Services and Public Safety (HPSS) in Northern Ireland agreed in July 2006 to link to NICE.
 This means that they look at any guidance issued by NICE and decide if it is relevant for Northern Ireland.